SWI-Prolog/plweb-examples/usage/csv_to_json.md

 ~~~

 The `null('')` option to `json_write_dict/3` is necessary to convert the
-empty "prcp" field in the last column to a missing value represented as
+empty "prcp" field in the last row to a missing value represented as
 `null` in the JSON output.

 This is how we can use it to convert `weather.csv` to JSON on the